NCEAS/2016-postdoc-training/05-code-versioning/1-code_versioning_basics.md

 ## What git is not
 - Git is not a backup per se
-- Git is not GitHub (or more accuralty the opposit way: GitHub is not Git)
+- Git is not GitHub (or more exactly: GitHub is not Git)
 - it is not good at storing large data (by default)